 #2 Get on a pumping schedule

 If your baby is not directly nursing from your breast, maintaining a pumping schedule will ensure your milk supply stays up to meet baby’s ever-changing nutritional needs.
 Ideally, you should be pumping when baby is feeding.
 This will keep you on the same schedule, signaling your body to make exactly enough breastmilk for your baby.
 Don’t ever go past 4 hours without pumping.
 This can start signaling your body to make less milk and your supply will start to tank.
 For maximum milk output when pumping, use a hands-free bra and massage your breasts while you pump.
-Moms who use double breast “hands-on pumping” express about 30% more milk compared to moms who don’t.
-If you don’t have a hands free bra you can make one by cutting holes in an old sports bra.
+Moms who use double breast “hands-on pumping” can express double the milk compared to moms who don’t.
+If you don’t have a hands-free bra you can make one by cutting holes in an old sports bra.
 Wah-lah!

 Cyclical pumping can help keep your supply soaring too!
 Spectrababy USA pumps start on expression mode.
 Switch between expression and massage mode every few minutes or after a letdown.
 This will allow you to pump similar to your baby’s natural rhythm at the breast, quick bursts of suction (massage mode) to stimulate letdowns and a slower deeper suction to mimic nutritive sucking (expression mode).
-Alternate between the two modes throughout your pumping session for better stimulation and to see more milk.
+Start with the massage mode, then alternate between the two modes throughout your pumping session for better stimulation and to see more milk.

 #3 Treating nipples and breasts